adambard/learnxinyminutes-docs/fortran95.html.markdown

     j = 10 + 2 - 3
     a = 11.54  /  (2.3 * 3.1)
     b = 2**3    !exponentiation

-    !an aside:
-    print *, b    !print the variable 'b' to the command line (see I/O section).

     !
 Control Flow Statements & Operators
     ! ===================================